-Upon researching and comparing dozens of cheap in-ear headphones, we ultimately determined the best earbuds under $100 are Audio-Technica's ATH-CKS990iS.
-We chose this model due to the sleek design, excellent performance and multitude of features for the price.
+After reviewing dozens of cheap models, we determined the best earbuds under $100 are Audio-Technica's ATH-CKS990iS.
+We chose these earphones due to the sleek design, competitive features and high performance for the price.

-A sleek and affordable pair of in-ear headphones from one of the most reputable names in the professional audio accessories.
+A sleek and affordable pair of earbuds from one of the best names in the professional audio.

-Audio-Technica is most known for their higher-end microphones and microphones, but their ATH-CKS990iS model shows they aren't afraid to enter the low-budget market.
-Sporting an ultra sleek look mixed with a great design, solid performance and full in-line support for taking calls or controlling a compatible mobile device.
+Audio-Technica is best known for their higher-end microphones and microphones, but their ATH-CKS990iS model shows they aren't afraid to enter the low-budget market.
+Sporting an ultra-sleek look mixed with a great headphone design, solid performance and full in-line support for taking calls or controlling a compatible mobile device.

-A simple pair of earbuds from Sony offering high-resolution performance without breaking the bank.
+A simple pair of earbuds from Sony offering high-resolution sound performance.

 Offering a more basic design Sony's H500A H.Ear in 2 are another model to consider if don't like the Audio-Technica's listed above.
 You will however have to settle for a single-button for in-line controls as well as slightly smaller drivers for supplying the audio performance.